5. Using Conflux-Truffle

 Every script in migration folder define a migrate task, if you add a new contract you should add a new migration scripts.

-Every truffle project will have a contract called Migration
+Every truffle project will have a contract called

-which used to save the project's last migration number, this contract have two method: last_completed_migration()
+which used to save the project's last migration number, this contract have two method:last_completed_migration()

 When cfxtruffle deploy run it will get the last deployed number from chain, will only run new added migration tasks.